mintproject/MINT_USERGUIDE/UserGuide.md

 `On the analysis page, click on Browse CAG` (<a name='fig1'>Figure1</a>).

-The CAG prepared by the University of Pittsburg's team loads into the main window.
+The CAG prepared by the University of Pittsburg's team loads into the main window (<a name='fig3'>Figure 3</a>).

 ![BROWSECAG](https://github.com/KnowledgeCaptureAndDiscovery/MINT_USERGUIDE/blob/master/Figures/BrowseCag.png?raw=true)
-*Figure 3: CAG prepared by the University of Pittsburg's team*
+*[Figure 3](#fig3): CAG prepared by the University of Pittsburg's team*

-The CAG infers a causal relationship between rainfall, flooding, planting, and crop production.
+The CAG infers a causal relationship between rainfall, flooding, planting, and crop production (<a name='fig4'>Figure 4</a>).
 As a starting point, the analysts decides to better understand the connection between these 4 variables since precipitation and crop-production are nodes with lots of connections in the CAG.
 The CAG informs the user that rainfall is the [driving variable](#drivingvar_def) while crop production is the main [response variable](#responsevar_def).

 ![CAGZoom](https://github.com/KnowledgeCaptureAndDiscovery/MINT_USERGUIDE/blob/master/Figures/CAGZoom.png?raw=true)
-*Figure 4: Close-up view of a subsection of the CAG relating precipitation to crop-production selected for further analysis.*
+*[Figure 4](#fig4): Close-up view of a subsection of the CAG relating precipitation to crop-production selected for further analysis.*

 The problem can be further broken down as follows:
 * Is flooding expected in the Pongo Basin area during the upcoming growing season (April-August) 2017?